 To address these issues, our projects range in scope from improving access to water and health sanitation facilities to increasing access to quality education for out of school children to creating more resilient livelihood opportunities for marginalised communities.
 Our strength is in our numbers and much of our work is only possible through the partnerships we have developed with local authorities, civil society organisations, school management boards, private sector representatives and government ministries.

 Aide et Action has been working in Cambodia since 2003 to help improve the education system and make access to a quality education a reality for more children, if not all, with a focus on the most disadvantaged, marginalized and remote children and communities.
-A major step was taken in 2014 when, with the financial support of Educate A Child (EAC) the Cambodian Consortium for Out of School Children (CCOSC), a coalition of 17 organizations was launched to provide equitable access to quality education to more than 57,000 out-of-school children over a period of 3,5 years.
-Aide et Action Cambodia was chosen to lead this consortium.
-Besides the Cambodian Consortium for Out of School Children, we have been (and are!) running a number of projects that have all been contributing to changing lives through education in Cambodia.
+A major step was taken in 2014 when we partnered with Educate A Child (EAC), a global programme of Education Above All Foundation, to create The Cambodian Consortium for Out of School Children (CCOSC).
+Today, this Consortium consists of approximately 30 organisations committed to ensuring no child gets left behind.